HorizenOfficial/horizen-docs/docs/1-overview/01-introduction/04-tokenomics.md

 ## Overview

-The tokenomics follow what described and approved in the [ZenIP 42407](https://horizen.discourse.group/t/zenip-42407-proposed-tokenomics-for-horizen-2-0/718).<br/>
+The tokenomic follows what  described and approved in the [ZenIP 42407](https://horizen.discourse.group/t/zenip-42407-proposed-tokenomics-for-horizen-2-0/718).<br/>
 ZEN is the default currency of the chain.<br/>
 A maximum total supply of 21 millions of ZEN is enforced by consensus.<br/>

 ## Coinbase

 40% of the remaining supply of the old Horizen  mainchain  at the moment of the initial bootstrap of the parachain is reserved to the coinbase.<br/>
 Every new block authored contains a coinbase (new ZEN minted).
-The coinbase increases the collator reward coming from the transaction fees, and is redistributed to the collator's delegators with the same rules (fixed collator commission of 15%  and remaining 85% to delegators).<br/>
+The coinbase rewards the collator authoring the block: it  increases the rewards coming from the transaction fees and is redistributed to the collator's delegators (if any) with the same rules (fixed collator commission of 15%  and remaining 85% to delegators).<br/>
 The coinbase algorithm is designed to mimic the same emission rate of the old mainchain, but with a smooth curve instead of fixed halving steps.
-This means that at the beginning of the parachain the coinbase will be tuned to be similar to the 40% of  mainchain emission rate after the 3rd halviing (approximately 40% of 3.125 ZEN  => <b>1.25 ZEN  every 2.5 minutes</b>),  then slowly reducing on every new block with an approximate rate of  <b>-50% every 4 years</b>.
+This means that at the beginning of the parachain the coinbase is tuned to be similar to the 40% of  mainchain emission rate after the 3rd halviing (approximately 40% of 3.125 ZEN  => <b>1.25 ZEN  every 2.5 minutes</b>),  then slowly reducing on every new block with an approximate rate of  <b>-50% every 4 years</b>.

 <img  src="/img/halvingcurve.png"/>